Yuan drop risks shake out in Chinese copper financing

-HONG KONG (Reuters) - Chinese importers using bonded copper stocks as collateral for short-term dollar loans face rising costs after the unexpected depreciation of the yuan, potentially forcing smaller firms to give up metal to banks for resale in the coming quarter.
+HONG KONG, Aug 12 (Reuters) - Chinese importers using bonded copper stocks as collateral for short-term dollar loans face rising costs after the unexpected depreciation of the yuan, potentially forcing smaller firms to give up metal to banks for resale in the coming quarter.

 China’s yuan has declined roughly 4 percent so far this week and hit a four-year low on Wednesday, a day after authorities devalued the currency.